KentinPaille/electronic_circuit_simulator/README.md

 Usage:

 ```
+$ make

 $ ./nanotekspice
 Usage: ./nanotekspice circuit/FILE.nts

 SHELL:
         exit:           closes the program.
-        display/d:      prints the current tick and the value of all inputs and outputs in the standard output.
+        display:      prints the current tick and the value of all inputs and outputs in the standard output.
         input=value:    changes the value of an input.
 Possible value are 0, 1 and U. This also apply to clocks.
 Use *=value to change all inputs in same time.
-        simulate/s:     simulate a tick of the circuit.
+        simulate:     simulate a tick of the circuit.
-        loop/l:         continuously runs the simulation (simulate, display, simulate, ...) without displaying a prompt, until SIGINT is received.
+        loop:         continuously runs the simulation (simulate, display, simulate, ...) without displaying a prompt, until SIGINT is received.

 ```

 Demo:

 ```
-$ ./nanotekspice components/GateComponents/Gates/or.nts
+$ ./nanotekspice circuit/or.nts
 > display
 tick: 0
 input(s):